 A dancer’s movements, when performed with eloquence and style, transcend art in the conventional sense.
 It becomes something more fluid and radiant than mere dancing.
-This especially applies to ballet, where nimble and poetic motion are the expression of story.
+This especially applies to ballet, where nimble and poetic motion is the expression of the story.

 What if you could take the dance and make it something different, add a new layer to the complexity of the work that could incorporate more artistry?
 Such an undertaking (and endeavor) has been taken on.

 E-Traces is the creation of Lesia Trubat Gonzalez.
 These electronic devices are wearable attachments to a ballet dancer’s shoes and feet that trace the movements of the wearer in a visual form.
 The result is a painted expression of the dance, visual representation in two methods incorporating not only the dance itself but also a visual depiction of what the dance would be as a painting (or other graphic art design).
 A similar translation might be called ballet calligraphy.